dilawar/PlotDigitizer/README.md

 A Python3 utility to digitize plots.

-It shines when you want to extract data from similar plots such as EEG, ECG recordings etc.
+It shines when you want to extract data in batch mode from many similar plots such as EEG, ECG recordings etc.

 Feel free to contact for commercial work which may require optimizing this pipeline for your use case.
 Please send a sample plot.